BilalNaseem1/CS61B/4_variable_scope/README.md

 - **Static Variables:** Shared across all objects and belong to the class.
 - **Instance Variables:** Unique to each object and belong to the instance.
 - **Local Variables:** Limited to the scope of the method/block in which they are declared.

-This structure can be directly added to your README file!
-Let me know if you'd like additional formatting suggestions for Markdown.